 A persistent feeling of dryness in the eyes and mouth can be a sign of Sjogren’s syndrome.
 First identified in the 1930s by Swedish ophthalmologist Henrik Sjogren, the condition was initially linked to rheumatoid arthritis in some patients.

-Today, we know Sjogren’s syndrome is an autoimmune disorder primarily marked by dry eyes and a dry mouth.
-It often occurs alongside other autoimmune diseases, such as lupus or rheumatoid arthritis.
+Today we know that it is an immune disorder characterised by two common symptoms: dry eyes and dry mouth.
+Sjögren’s Syndrome is often associated with other autoimmune diseases, such as lupus or rheumatoid arthritis — conditions that affected the women studied by the discoverer of the disease.

 Who Is Affected